bobanetwork/boba_legacy/faq.md

 ## I have started deploying Boba Testnet, but it looks like the Testnet Subgraph is private?

-We have the graph node on Ethereum Mainnet L2 and Rinkeby L2.
-The Rinkeby graph node is public.
+We have the graph node on Ethereum Mainnet L2 and Goerli L2.
+The Goerli graph node is public.
 The Mainnet graph node is hosted by The Graph team.

 <br/>